From the best of the best, these freshmen have excelled on varsity teams

 By Bailey Welshans

-Since Rachel was two years old, she’s had a passion for dancing.
-Other than making it onto the Varsity Dance team, one of Rachel’s biggest accomplishments is going to National’s with her dance studio, Dancer’s edge, last year.
+Since Rachel Dunklee was two years old, she’s had a passion for dancing.
+Other than making it onto the Varsity Dance team, one of Dunklee’s biggest accomplishments is going to National’s with her dance studio, Dancer’s edge, last year.
 She is an excellent student, keeping her grades up, and turning assignments in on time.
-Being one of two Freshman on the Varsity Dance team, Rachel has a lot to live up to.
+Being one of two freshmen on the varsity dance team, Dunklee has a lot to live up to.
 However, it doesn’t seem to faze her.

-“She does a very good job of learning routines quickly, and hitting all of the steps correctly,” says Senior dancer Evelyn Hawley.
-It looks like Rachel has a bright future here at DHS, and in dance!
+“She does a very good job of learning routines quickly, and hitting all of the steps correctly,” senior dancer Evelyn Hawley said.

 More than a dozen Dexter athletes are playing sports in college.
 Here is a sneak peek of 12 Dreads who are taking their talents to the next level.